KxSystems/docs/docs/ml/toolkit/clustering/algos.md

 Where

--   `config` is the output dictionary produced by the CURE fit function
+-   `config` is the output dictionary produced by the hierarchical clustering fit function
 -   `dist` is the threshold distance applied when cutting the dendrogram into clusters

 returns an updated `config` containing a new key ``` `clust ``` indicating the cluster to which each data point belongs.